 10 Tips to Write a Successful To-Do List

 1) Limit it.
-Feel out how many items you can handle in a day.
-When my kids were in school, I did nine items; but when they were home, I could only do three.
+Be realistic!
+How many items can you handle in a day?
+Marcia says that when her kids were in school, she did nine items; but when they were home, she could only do three.
 Find the number that works for you.

 2) Write it.
 Each day, write down what you need to accomplish.
 Clear out mental clutter by putting it on paper.
 Leave a space between each item to sandwich in higher priorities.